BelmY/wikiSDoR/Adding-support-for-new-receiver-hardware.md

 To understand how and where does data go within OpenWebRX, there is a graph in the [thesis paper](http://openwebrx.org/bsc-thesis.pdf) on page 29.

+## Testing

+You can test your receiver's commandline tool like this:

+    rtl_sdr - | xxd

+This won't mess up your terminal while outputting a bunch of raw data.
+If this does work, you can pipe your I/Q data into `nc`.

 ## Conclusion

 You can easily add support for other receiver hardware, if:
 * it has a commandline tool that can output I/Q samples to the standard output,
 * it has a commandline tool that can listen on a TCP port, and then send the raw stream of I/Q samples through it if someone connects.

+## Remember

+...to set receiver parameters correctly.
+Let's say, you own a brand new product called WhateverSDR, which outputs 16-bit I/Q samples at a fixed rate of 200000 sps, from the 2-meter band.
+It has a commandline tool called `whatever_sdr`, but it doesn't let you set the sampling rate.
+Then you would do this:

+    start_rtl_command="whatever_sdr - | nc -l 127.0.0.1 8888"
+    format_conversion="csdr convert_i16_f"

+Still you have to set the `samp_rate` and `center_freq` correctly so that OpenWebRX would know what to write on the frequency scale, and what to expect while processing the I/Q data.